Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 * The same genesis file used by all other nodes on the running network.
 * A list of nodes to connect to; this is done by specifying [bootnodes], or by providing a list of [static nodes].
 * A node key pair and optionally an account.
-If the running network is using permissions, then you need to add the new node's enode details to the [permissions file] that existing nodes use, or update the onchain permissioning contract
+If the running network is using permissions, then you need to add the new node's enode details to the [permissions file] used by existing nodes, or update the onchain permissioning contract.

 The following steps describe the process to add a new node to the Quorum Dev Quickstart.